KR-Labs/krl-data-connectors/README.md

 ## Roadmap and Quality Standards

-KRL Data Connectors are advanced in accordance with a structured roadmap, targeting 40 connectors across all major institutional domains.
-Prioritization is driven by institutional requirements, API availability, and domain coverage.
+KRL Data Connectors are developed in accordance with a structured roadmap, with 52 connector implementations currently in production across major institutional domains.
+Prioritization is driven by institutional requirements, API stability, and comprehensive domain coverage.

-**Quality Standards:**
+**Quality Standards (Applied to All 52 Connectors):**
-- ≥90% test coverage with comprehensive unit tests
+- ≥78% test coverage sustained across 2,098 automated tests
-- Full type hints and input validation on all public methods
+- Full type hints with mypy strict mode compliance on all public methods
+- Pydantic validation for all API contracts and data models
-- Robust error handling with informative diagnostics
+- Robust error handling with structured diagnostics and retry logic
-- Intelligent, configurable caching
+- Configurable caching (file-based and memory) with intelligent TTL management
-- Structured JSON logging for operational transparency
+- Structured JSON logging for operational transparency and audit trails
-- Comprehensive documentation, usage examples, and quickstart notebooks
+- Comprehensive documentation with 16 quickstart Jupyter notebooks
-- Secure API key management and rigorous input validation
+- Secure API key management with automated validation and credential resolution

 For implementation milestones and API specifications, consult [ROADMAP.md](ROADMAP.md).